Modelling Scenarios for Carbon-aware Geographic Load Shifting of Compute Workloads: Abstract

 \section{Abstract}

-We present an analytical model to evaluate the reductions in emissions resulting from geographic load shifting.
+We present a linear, statistics based analytical model to evaluate the reductions in $CO_2e$ emissions resulting from geographic load shifting.
+The model calculates embodied and operational emissions of data centres participating in geographic load shifting as a function of their load and evaluates the amount of work that can be shifted, and the ensuing change in operational and overall emissions.
 This model is optimistic as it ignores issues of grid capacity, demand and curtailment.
 In other words, real-world reductions will be smaller than the estimates.
 However, even with these assumptions, the presented scenarios show that the realistic reductions from carbon-aware geographic load shifting are small, of the order of 5\%.
 This is not enough to compensate the growth in emissions from global data centre expansion.